mr7495/Sperm_detection_and_tracking/README.md

 # Sperm detection and tracking in phase-contrast microscopy image sequences using deep learning and modified CSR-DCF

-This folder contains tracking algorithms and the code used in this paper : https://arxiv.org/abs/2002.04034

-The code used for improving motile objects detection accuracy on RetinaNet (the detection phase of the paper) is available on https://github.com/mr7495/RetinaNet_Motile_objects_Detection.

 Nowadays, computer-aided sperm analysis (CASA) systems have made a big leap in extracting the characteristics of spermatozoa for studies or measuring human fertility.
 The first step in sperm